• Home

 Preparing to clean out the newly visible fireplace.

-We scooped out some residual ash, used the Shop Vac to suck up the micro-debris, and loosened grime on the iron grill with an old toothbrush.
+We scooped out some ash with a shove, then used the Shop Vac to suck up the micro-debris.
+I even loosened build-up on the iron grill using an old toothbrush.

 Cleaned out fireplace.